-We overcome the limitations of current technologies by providing innovative, enabling tools for drug discovery, particularly in the areas of proteomics and ADMET screening.
-Set forth below are examples of the manner in which some of the newer proprietary products we have recently begun to market provide solutions in protein purification and ADMET screening.
+We overcome the limitations of current technologies by providing innovative, enabling tools for protein purification and ADMET screening.

 PROTEIN PURIFICATION

 Our protein purification technologies are designed to be quick to use and to reduce sample loss.

 - HIGHER PRODUCTIVITY.
 Our purification pipette tips are quicker to use than packed bed columns because a centrifugation or vacuuming step is not necessary.
 This avoids both the moving of the sample to and from the centrifuge or vacuum pump and the run time in the centrifuge or vacuum pump.
 We believe our protein purification pipette tips are the only pipette tips capable of being fitted to standard pipetting workstations and thus being used for automated protein purification.
 This automation increases our customers' productivity.
 In addition, our 96 well plate versions of dialyzers and spin columns can be used directly in automated equipment, again increasing our customers' productivity.